 Non-Resident Alien Volunteer Income Tax Assistance (NRA VITA) Workshops for University of Iowa

 ISSS sponsors Non-Resident Alien Volunteer Income Tax Assistance (NRA-VITA) workshops for UI international students and scholars.
 Workshop volunteers are certified by the Internal Revenue Service (IRS) to assist international students and scholars in using the Windstar software and preparing non-resident tax returns.
 Volunteers can also answer questions about State of Iowa tax returns and Form 8843.
-NRA-VITA workshops are open to current University of Iowa nonimmigrant international students and scholars and those who were present at the University of Iowa during the 2014 tax year.
+NRA-VITA workshops are open to current University of Iowa nonimmigrant international students and scholars and those who were present at the University of Iowa during the 2017 tax year.
 NRA-VITA workshops begin in March.
 The 2018 (TY2017) workshop schedule becomes available at the beginning of February each year on the tax workshop webpage.
 Questions about international student/scholar tax issues can be directed to email@example.com .

 Warning about Tax Scams and Fraudulent Emails

 The Internal Revenue Service (IRS) does not discuss tax account information with taxpayers via e-mail or use e-mail to solicit sensitive financial and personal information from taxpayers.
 For more information, view the following webpages provided by the IRS.